 Since 1995, Odyssey Expeditions offers educational adventure summer programs for high school students and middle school students, as well as summer study abroad programs for college students.
-They have taken thousands of students on a wide variety of adventures in over 15 Caribbean island countries including St Lucia, Saint Vincent and the Grenadines, Grenada, Martinique, Dominica, British Virgin Islands, St Martin, Saba, St Barts, St Kitts, the US Virgin Islands, Barbados, Belize, Guatemala as well as leading underwater photography trips in Galapagos, Cocos, and Soccoro in the Pacific.
+They have taken thousands of students on a wide variety of adventures in over 15 Caribbean island countries including St Lucia, Saint Vincent and the Grenadines, Grenada, and the British Virgin Islands.

 Odyssey Expedition’s adventure travel summer camps for teens offer more exploration, learning and discovery than traditional teen tours or traditional teen summer camps.
 Their teen trips include Caribbean summer camps, scuba diving summer camps, sailing summer camps, marine biology summer camps and teen community service camps worldwide.
 Odyssey Expeditions academic summer camps all qualify for college credit and include marine biology summer camps.

 Odyssey Expedition’s summer programs and college study abroad programs combine the finest elements of experiential learning, traditional classroom learning, and service learning with international travel and cultural exchange to create extraordinary expeditions.
 This is how we take our students to a new latitude every summer.
 The world awaits!

 Freediving is about inward power, discipline and control.
 If you've always wanted to enter the underwater world quietly, on your own terms, staying as long as your breath allows, then freediving is for you.
 Taking the PADI Freediver course is your first step toward discovering why freediving is becoming a popular way to explore beneath the waves.

 I could move and play in the water like I wanted to.

 Fast and agile like the animals around me.